CAST-Extend/com.castsoftware.aip.datamart/README.md

 The AIP Datamart can be used:
 * to query AIP data from a Business Intelligence tool such as Power BI Desktop
 * to query AIP data using SQL  queries
-* to create CSV report using SQL queries and the CSV export capability of postgreSQL
+* to create CSV report using SQL queries and the CSV export capability of PostgreSQL

 The goals can be:
 * to make reports for stakeholders